-- Public Space Regulation Administration (PSRA) - The PSRA or Development Review Case Manager representative will lead the meeting and take notes for DDOT.
+- Public Space Regulation Division (PSRD) - The PSRD or Development Review Case Manager representative will lead the meeting and take notes for DDOT.
 The Case Manager will advise on permitting requirements and compliance with DDOT regulations generally.
 The Case Manager will also provide guidance on projections, especially bay windows, areaways, signs, and canopies.

-- Policy, Planning and Sustainability Administration (PPSA) - The Neighborhood Planner will provide guidance on the plan’s impact on traffic and pedestrians, its conformity with our streetscape design, and its inclusion of our planning elements.
+- Planning and Sustainability Division (PSD) - The Neighborhood Planner will provide guidance on the plan’s impact on traffic and pedestrians, its conformity with our streetscape design, and its inclusion of our planning elements.

-- Traffic Operations Administration (TOA) - There may be a representative to advise on traffic operation related issues.
+- Operations Administration (OA) - There may be a representative to advise on traffic operation-related issues.

-- Infrastructure Project Management Administration (IPMA) - This representative will review the plan for any proposed new or replacement infrastructure, including roadways, alleys, sidewalks, street lights, and signal lights.
+- Infrastructure Project Management Division (IPMD) - This representative will review the plan for any proposed new or replacement infrastructure, including roadways, alleys, sidewalks, streetlights, and signal lights.
 Questions regarding DDOT standards for site restoration may be addressed.

-- Urban Forestry Administration (UFA) - Provide guidance on landscaping, tree removal, and tree planting.
-The UFA representative will also provide guidance concerning proposed protection for existing trees during construction.
+- Urban Forestry Division (UFD) - Provide guidance on landscaping, tree removal, and tree planting.
+The UFD representative will also provide guidance concerning proposed protection for existing trees during construction.

 - Americans with Disabilities Act (ADA) Coordinator - The ADA Coordinator will review the plan for adherence to the requirements of the Americans with Disabilities Act and the District’s requirements for accessibility and will provide input on additional opportunities to provide accessibility.